dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 *   Version 2 adds many new features, as well as an option to output lists as divs instead of tables (for easier custom styling and mobile responsive design).
 See the changelog or the documentation for all the changes.
 *   Version 2 also begins re-factoring of parts of the code to make it even easier to extend or modify functionality
 *   Version 1.12.3 now supports the calendar display extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/
 *   New in version 1.10, you can now specify any type of sheet as a "No Signup Event".
 This allows you to create non-volunteer events for display only (no signup links or available spots will be shown).
 You can still create tasks/items with dates, start and end times for these sheets, which could be useful for showing the schedule/agenda for an event, but you won't be able to specify quantity or other normal task options.
-This is useful for a combination volunteer sign-up and event calendar type of list/display (monthly calendar view add-on coming soon!).
+This is useful for a combination volunteer sign-up and event calendar type of list/display, especially when used with the Calendar Display extension.
 *   Also new in version 1.10, thanks to a code contributor, you can now move tasks from one sheet (they will be deleted from that sheet) to another sheet that you specify (they will be merged/added-to the selected sheet).
 Useful for merging two or more sheets into one for easier management.
 *   Version 1.9 allows admin to search user or sign-up tables for volunteers on the public sign-up form, so that they can easily sign up volunteers manually
 *	New features added in version 1.6 include the ability to allow duplicate signups on a per task basis, changing the label for the item details form field on a per task/item basis, as well as allowing volunteers to specify quanitites on a per task/item basis.